kwo/mojaha/README.md

 A JAR file will be generated in the mojaha/target directory named mojaha-VERSION.jar.

 ## Running
-When running your application with mojaha, the jzmq native library will need to be referenced in the java.library.path
+Run your application with mojaha as follows:

-                java -Djava.library.path=/path/to/jzmqlib -cp YourApp.jar:mojaha.jar your.App
+                java -cp YourApp.jar:mojaha-VERSION.jar your.App